-With the exception of those EM&V-related recommendations made by Public Staff witness Williamson for revisions to Evans Exhibits H and I, no party contested the EM&V information submitted by the Company.
-The Commission therefore finds that the EM&V reports filed as Evans Exhibits A, B, C, D, E, F, G, H, J, and K are acceptable for purposes of this proceeding and should be considered complete for purposes of calculating program impacts; that the EM&V reports for Small Business Energy Saver Program (Evans Exhibit D) and the Multi-Family EE Program (Evans Exhibit D) from the 1145 proceeding should be considered complete; acceptance of the EM&V Report for the MyHER program should be postponed until the Public Staff conducts further review and offers recommendations in the next DSM/EE rider proceeding; and the EM&V recommendations concerning future EM&V reports contained in the testimony of Public Staff witness Williamson should be approved and applied in future EM&V reports for the applicable EE programs, when feasible and not cost prohibitive.
+With the exception of the Public Staff's recommendation for continued review of the MyHER EM&V report (which was not disputed by DEP), no party contested the EM&V information submitted by the Company.
+The Commission therefore finds that: (1) the EM&V reports filed as Evans Exhibits A, B, C, D, E, F, G, H, and K are acceptable for purposes of this proceeding and should be considered complete for purposes of calculating program impacts; (2) that the results of the EM&V report for the MyHER Program (Evans Exhibit I) are accepted conditionally for purposes of this proceeding, and that the Public Staff may continue to review this report and offer further recommendations in the next DSM/EE rider proceeding; and (3) that that Public Staff witness Williamson's recommendation that future EM&V reports for the Company's EE Lighting Program should include a discussion of (a) the basis for the selected weighting methodology (weightings based on bulb sales, measure savings, or other metric) when assessing program savings, and (b) what other weighting methodologies were considered and why they were rejected, and why the selected methodology is preferable.